Ecdar/Ecdar-GUI/README.md

 - `code_analysis`: Responsible for analysing the elements of the current project and construct messages if errors or warnings are encountered.
 - `issues`: Classes for representing `Errors`, `Issues`, and `Warnings`.
 - `model_canvas.arrow_heads`: Arrowheads used in the UI to visualize the direction of edges.
+- `mutation [Deprecrated]`: Functionality for supporting mutation testing of components. **This feature is currently not implemented in the engines and is therefor currently not supported**.